 - The Waveform curve data range can be anywhere from one sample to the record length of the selected waveform. - The copy operation takes place after you click Copy. - If you select Data between cursors, another set of cursors may temporarily appear on your screen while the copy is in progress.

-- Learn about copying images. (see page 517) - Learn about copying measurements. (see page 520) - Learn about saving waveforms to a file. (see page 884)
+Learn about copying images.

+Learn about copying measurements.

+Learn about saving waveforms to a file.

-Copy Setup: Measurements
+Copy setup (Measurements)

 From the Edit menu, select Copy Setup; then open the Measurements tab.